mufassalhussain/valt/README.md

-The valt library provides a simple way to save and retrieve values from local storage using AES encryption in a Flutter app.
+# Auto HTTP Request

+Valt is a Flutter plugin that enables easy reading and writing of simple key-value pairs with AES encryption for secure local storage.

 Here's how you can use this library:

-Add valt as a dependency in your pubspec.yaml file:
+Add valt as a dependency in your `pubspec.yaml` file:
 ```
 dependencies:
-  valt: ^0.0.1+1
+  valt: ^0.0.1+2
 ```

-Import the valt library:
+Import the `valt` library:

 ```
 import 'package:valt/valt.dart';